Causes of Inflation

 If sellers don't raise the price, they will sell out.
 They soon realize they now have the luxury of hiking up prices.
 If enough do this, they create inflation.

-There are five circumstances that create demand-pull inflation.
+There are several circumstances that create demand-pull inflation.
 For example, a growing economy affects inflation because when people get better jobs and become more confident, they spend more.

 As prices rise, people start to expect inflation.
 That expectation motivates consumers to spend more now to avoid future price increases.
 That further boosts growth.
 For this reason, a little inflation is good.
 Most central banks recognize this.
 They set an inflation target to manage the public's expectation of inflation.
 The U.S. central bank, the Federal Reserve, has set a target of 2% as measured by the core inflation rate.
 The core rate removes the effect of seasonal food and energy cost increases.

 Marketing and new technology create demand-pull inflation for specific products or asset classes.
 The asset inflation that results can drive widespread price increases.
 Asset and wage inflation are types of inflation.
 For example, Apple uses branding to create demand for its products.
 That allows it to command higher prices than the competition.
 New technology also occurred in the form of financial derivatives.
 These new products created a boom and bust cycle in the housing market in 2005.

 Over-expansion of the money supply can also create demand-pull inflation.
 The money supply is not just cash, but also credit, loans, and mortgages.
 When the money supply expands, it lowers the value of the dollar.
 When the dollar declines relative to the value of foreign currencies, the prices of imports rise.
 That increases prices in the general economy.